 How to Clear System Data on Mac Safely?

-If you have changes, what is taking up the storage space and have noticed a large space is taken up by the System Data (Formerly known as “other storage”).
-For users, different cateogory takles up hundreds of gigabytes.
-Therefore, we have constructed an article which explains what System Data is, why it becomes large and how to clear System Data on Mac safely.
+If you have wonders, what is taking up the storage space even after deleting unwanted data, and notice a large space is labelled System Data (formerly known as “Other”).
+Unlike Photos or Applications, this category might feel a bit complicated, often consumes hundreds of gigabytes with hidden caches, background service files. and old backups.
+Therefore, we have the article here that exactly explains what this data is, why it becomes large and how to safely clear System Data on Mac.

 What is System Data on macOS?